 In this visitor guide from our own first-hand experience of visiting the temple, we hope to clear up the confusion, offer insight into why you might want to visit the Golden Temple of Phnom Penh, and provide helpful tips for making the most of your journey.

-The Golden Temple is a very recent structure, so don’t go expecting the ruins of an 11th century Khmer temple (though there is a slightly older pagoda on the same grounds that’s worth a look).
+The Golden Temple is a very recent structure, so don’t go expecting the ruins of an 11th century Khmer temple (though there is a several-hundred-year-old pagoda on the same grounds that’s definitely worth a look as well).

-If you visit hoping to see, well, a GOLD temple, you won’t be disappointed (unless you’re expecting to find a temple made out of solid gold, that is…)
+If you visit hoping to see, well, a GOLDEN temple, you won’t be disappointed (unless you’re expecting to find a temple made out of, well, GOLD…)

-The Golden Temple is one of the most ostentatious, gaudy, over-the-top temples you’re likely to encounter anywhere in the Buddhist world.
+The Golden Temple is one of the most ostentatious, gaudy, over-the-top temples you’re likely to encounter in Phnom Penh, and likely Cambodia, for that matter.